sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/EventBusOverrideWithCapacity.md

 	this.behaviorDelegate.hasRegisteredBehavior
 }

-override getRegisteredBehaviors : ConcurrentLinkedDeque<Behavior> {
+override getRegisteredBehaviors : ConcurrentCollection<Behavior> {
 	this.behaviorDelegate.getRegisteredBehaviors
 }